TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 * `node.customFolder` {String}: Default `<uib.rootFolder>/<node.url>`.
   Name of the fs path used to hold custom files & folders for THIS INSTANCE of uibuilder.
-  Files in this folder are also served to URL but take preference over those in the nodes folders (which act as defaults) @type {string}
+  Files in either the `src` or `dist` sub-folders are also served to the instance's URL.
+  The `dist` folder will only be used if `index.html` exists in that folder.
+  Any resource names that clash with files in the  `<uib.rootFolder>/common` folder will take preference ensuring local control is available.

 * `node.ioClientsCount` {Integer}: How many Socket clients connected to this instance?